You are here

 Stretching from Union Station to the south and Q and R streets NE to the north, this rapidly developing area takes its name from its location north of Massachusetts Avenue NE.
 It is best known as a transportation hub and the home of Union Market, a restored grocery and specialty food hall that’s at the epicenter of DC’s gourmet scene.
 It’s also home to Gallaudet University, the nation’s only college for deaf and hard-of-hearing students, and National Public Radio.

 Union Market, located in a restored, mid-century food hall, caters to couples, kids and chefs with its mix of restaurants, kitchen supply retailers and gourmet shops selling spices, meat and such.
-Creative businesses have popped up in the industrial zone surrounding the market, too, including an Angelika movie theater, the Dolcezza gelato factory and Masseria, an upmarket Italian restaurant from chef Nicholas Stefanelli.
+Creative businesses have popped up in the industrial zone surrounding the market, too, including an Angelika movie theater, the Dolcezza gelato factory and Masseria, a Michelin-starred Italian restaurant from chef Nicholas Stefanelli.

 For International Women’s Day in 2015, LA-based graffiti artist Mr. Brainwash created a heart-filled mural at Union Market that has quickly become one of the neighborhood’s most Instagram-able images.
 Even first lady Michelle Obama had her photo taken there, when she met the artist.